ShivaniNarula29/snaatak_team/react_npm.md

 ```bash
 npx create-react-app my-app
 ```
->🔹 `my-app` is your project folder name.
+> my-app is your project folder name.
 You can choose any name.
->This command installs React, React-DOM, and required dependencies automatically.
+> This command installs React, React-DOM, and required dependencies automatically.

 ---